Find out if your primary appeal has a case. Before you spend anything.

 How it works

-Tell us about your appeal
+Tell us about your circumstances

 Your child, the school you were offered, the school you want, and your reasons.
 Around 5 minutes.